postman-solutions-eng/backstage-postman-plugin/README.md

 yarn --cwd packages/backend add @postman-solutions/postman-backstage-backend-plugin
 ```

-Then, you would need to configure both plugins as descried in the next two sections.
+The next step is configuring both plugins as described in the next two sections.

 # Configure Postman Frontend Plugin for Backstage

-The Postman frontend plugin enables you to link your APIs to their corresponding collections, published APIs, and monitors within Postman.
+The Postman frontend plugin enables you to link your APIs to their corresponding collections, published APIs and monitors within Postman.
 You can also discover APIs and collections within your Postman Team that have been tagged with a tag of your choice and add them to the catalogue.

 It is a community-driven initiative to extend Backstage functionalities with Postman.

 ## Dependencies

+> [!IMPORTANT]
-*Important:* Please note that the frontend plugin will not function without the backend plugin.
+> Please note that the frontend plugin will not function without the backend plugin.

-Refer to the installation steps for the backend plugin [here]([https://github.com/postman-solutions-eng/backstage-postman-plugin?tab=readme-ov-file#configure-postman-backend-plugin-for-backstage](https://github.com/postman-solutions-eng/backstage-postman-plugin?tab=readme-ov-file#installation)).
+Refer to the installation steps for the backend plugin [here](https://github.com/postman-solutions-eng/backstage-postman-plugin?tab=readme-ov-file#installation).

 ## Getting Started

 1. Configure your Postman API key in your local `app-config.yaml` or production `app-config.production.yaml` file:

 > [!CAUTION]
 > The `apiKey` in the configuration should not belong to an admin or super admin user, as this would grant access to all collections and APIs in the team.
-Instead, use an `apiKey` from a user that has access only to the information that can be safely displayed to the authenticated developer audience in Backstage.
+Instead, use an `apiKey` from a user with access only to the information that can be safely displayed to the authenticated developer audience in Backstage.
 This principle of least privilege helps to maintain tight control over your Postman data and reduces the potential impact if a user adds a reference to an entity in a private workspace or accidentally tags a private API with the tag used by the Postman entity provider.

 ```yaml
 postman: